 Hedging the Final Leg of an Accumulator

-You have a 4-fold accumulator and three legs have already won.
-Your effective position is £50 at combined odds of 4.20 (potential return £210).
-The final selection's opponent is available at 2.50.
-The calculator recommends a hedge stake of £84 on the opponent, guaranteeing a minimum profit of around £126 no matter what happens in the last match.
+Three legs of your four-fold accumulator have already won, leaving an effective position of £50 at combined odds of 4.20 (potential return £210).
+The final opponent is available at 2.50.
+The calculator recommends an £84 hedge on the opponent, guaranteeing about £76 profit whatever happens in the last match.